-The course is an informal introduction to the theory used to describe and define programming languages and to guide their implementation.
-Our approach is type-based, in the spirit of our
+This course studies the theory used to describe and define programming languages and to guide their implementation.
+Our approach is type-based, in the spirit of our textbook, Pierce's Types and Programming Languages (TAPL).
+As a prelude, the course offers a brief overview of functional programming techniques and of programming language features found in the purely functional programming language Haskell.

 The course is intended for first-year graduate students, but advanced undergraduates are welcome as well.
 No specific courses are prerequisites, but programming experience and mathematical maturity are necessary.
-Experience with functional programming (at the level of UNM CS357) and discrete mathematics is very helpful.
+Experience with functional programming (at the level of UNM CS357) and discrete mathematics is strongly recommended.

-The course will provide students with the background they need for CS550 (usually offered in the Spring).
+The course will provide students with the background they need for CS550.

-The course consists of lectures, homework assignments (primarily programming based), two mid-term examinations, and a final examination.
+The course consists of lectures, homework assignments (primarily programming based), quizzes, two mid-term examinations, and a final examination.